-As in the past years, in 2017 another round of summer school for most active participants of projects was organized.
-The objective of the school is to improve skills required for implementing social initiatives benefiting local environment and development of leadership competence.
+As in the past years, in 2017 another round of summer school for the most active participants of projects was organized.
+The objective of the school is to improve skills required for implementing social initiatives benefiting the local environment and development of leadership competence.
 Summer school graduates have the opportunity to receive a grant for short-term projects benefiting their local community.
 Last year 24 people attended the summer school classes.

 The publications are available at the program’s website www.rownacszanse.pl.
 In addition, 150 local non-governmental organizations have been established and many projects are continued after the financial support provided by the program ceases.